OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 can replace with new versions.

-We can start a new Truffle console to interact with our contract and check it has been properly upgraded:
+We can start a new Truffle console to interact with our contract and check that it has been properly upgraded:

 ```console
 npx truffle console --network local